Recently I brought you my favorite broccoli recipe. It was easy, nutritious, and I would bet tastier than any other broccoli you’d ever had.

 Well, you can’t eat broccoli every day, despite its nutritious reputation.
 Sometimes you need to shake things up.

 This is my other go-to veggie side.
 Its equally as easy as the broccoli and surprisingly delicious.
 I make this most often to accompany a very plain pasta dish (such as mac and cheese) that doesn’t give us any protein or veggies.
 This side dish does both!

 Packed with nutrition, the spinach and beans get loads of flavor from the garlic and hint of nutmeg.
 The dish comes together in less time than it takes to make a box of mac and cheese, so its perfect for those busy nights.

 If you have a big family, I would double or triple this recipe.
 My husband and I could almost eat this whole batch in one sitting (but we’re kind of pigs).

 Even if you think you don’t like spinach, give this a try.
 I think you’re going to be really surprised!

 - 2 tablespoons extra virgin olive oil

-- 1 14 oz can white beans (like cannellini or great northern), rinsed and drained
+- 14 ounces canned white beans (like cannellini or great northern), rinsed and drained

 - Ground nutmeg